Macrolepiota procera: Uses

-Macrolepiota procera is a choice edible mushroom.
-It is very sought after and popular in Europe, due in part to its large size, seasonal frequency, and versatility in the kitchen.
-In the UK, it may be found from July through to November.
+The species is choice as an edible mushroom.
+It is sought after and popular in Europe, due in part to its large size, seasonal frequency, and versatility in the kitchen.
+In the United Kingdom, it can be found from July through to November.
 The stipe is inedible due to being very fibrous in texture, unless dried and ground into a powder.

-Macrolepiota procera is also edible raw, though its close lookalikes in the genus Chlorophyllum are toxic raw.

 These mushrooms are popularly sauteed in melted butter.
 In central and eastern European countries this mushroom is usually prepared similarly to a cutlet.
 It is usually run through egg and breadcrumbs and then fried in a pan with some oil or butter.
 A savory Slovak recipe is to bake caps stuffed with ground pork, oregano, and garlic.
-Italians and Austrians also serve the young, still spherical caps stuffed with seasoned minced beef, baked in the same manner as stuffed peppers.
+Italians and Austrians also serve the young, still-spherical caps stuffed with seasoned minced beef, baked in the same manner as stuffed peppers.